ThreeSugar/sample_app/readme.txt

-This is a new text file
+This is a new text file.
-Thanks.
+Hello GITHUB.
+I added one more line here.